Spectral properties of $\mathcal{C}$-graphs: Eigenvalue-free interval for -graphs

 \section{Eigenvalue-free interval for $\mathcal{C}$-graphs}

-Here we prove a very important result of the paper.
+We now examine the important problem of determining an eigenvalue-free interval for $\mathcal{C}$-graphs.
 For a cograph $G$, the eigenvalues $0$ and $-1$ are called the trivial eigenvalues and all other eigenvalues are called non-trivial eigenvalues.
 We are interested to find out an interval which does not contain any non-trivial eigenvalue of a $\mathcal{C}$-graph.
-Let $\lambda_{+}(G)$ is least positive eigenvalue of $G$ and $\lambda^{-}(G)$ is the largest eigenvalue of $G$ smaller than $-1$.
+Let $\lambda_{+}(G)$ be the smallest positive eigenvalue of $G$ and $\lambda^{-}(G)$ be the largest eigenvalue of $G$ smaller than $-1$.
 First we recall a result due to Aguilar et al. \begin{lemma}{\cite{Aguilar2}} Let $n$ be a positive integer.
 Then